-The entire pâté production is moved to the new plant in Izola.
+The entire pâté production is moved to a new plant in Izola.
 A new design is introduced, along with the first Argeta Junior Ketchup flavor.
 Argeta achieves a record 64% proportion of income from sales in foreign markets, representing a 25% increase over the year 2000.
-Argeta also becomes more successful in the domestic market, where it secures a quarter share of the market by quantity and becomes number 1 among such products.
+Argeta also becomes more successful in the domestic market, where it secures a 25% share of the market by quantity and becomes #1 among spreads.

-In step with global food trends, a new product is produced at Droga – Argeta Light chicken pâté, which contains 40% less fat than the traditional chicken pâté and is rich in nutritional fibre.
+Argeta launches Argeta Light chicken pâté, which contains 40% less fat than the traditional chicken pâté and is rich in nutritional fibre.
 Argeta Light remains on sale until 2010.

 The launch of tuna pâté, signalling entry into the fish spread market.
-Gold award received for the advertising campaign Argeta – the good side of bread.
+“Argeta – the good side of bread” advertising campaign wins Gold award.
 The official merger of Droga Portorož and Kolinska to form the joint enterprise Droga Kolinska.
 The end of the year sees the start of pâté sales in the Russian and Bulgarian markets.

-The Argeta brand received a silver Effie prize for its campaign “For people who know what’s good.
+Argeta wins a silver Effie prize for the “For people who know what’s good.
 Spicy!
-Fresh tuna.”
-The magazine Manager declared the slogan of the decade to be: “Argeta – the good side of bread”.
-Beef pâté stops being produced, but salmon-flavoured Argeta arrives on the market.
+Fresh tuna.” campaign.
+The magazine Manager declared “Argeta – the good side of bread” the slogan of the decade.
+Beef pâté production ends, but salmon-flavoured Argeta begins.

-Argeta is the strongest brand in Slovenia, Bosnia and Herzegovina, Macedonia and Kosovo, where it is used by more than 72% of pâté consumers, and in Slovenia by every second pâté consumer.
+Argeta is the top pâté brand in Slovenia, Bosnia and Herzegovina, Macedonia and Kosovo, where it is eaten by more than 72% of pâté consumers, and in Slovenia by every second pâté consumer.
 In Serbia, Austria and Switzerland it holds second place in the market.
-A new flavour, Tuna Siciliana, enters the market.
-Tomato and Mediterranean spices are added to the chicken meat spread, giving rise to Argeta Junior Pizza.
-First launch of the prestige line Argeta Exclusive, which is aimed at consumers with more refined tastes.
+A new flavour, Tuna Siciliana,launches.
+Tomato and Mediterranean spices are added to the chicken meat spread, which led to the launch of Argeta Junior Pizza.
+The prestige line Argeta Exclusive is introduced, aimed at consumers with more refined tastes.

-Primavera chicken pâté arrives on the market.
+Primavera chicken pâté launches.